edzaga/sql-course/sql-course-en/lectures/week5/lecture19.rst

 Associations
 ~~~~~~~~~~~~

-The associations correspond to how are related two class.
+The associations correspond to how are related two classes.

 Example 2
 ^^^^^^^^^